-Up to 25% of people with WM have no symptoms.
-Often the disease is uncovered during a doctor's visit that shows abnormal blood test results.
+Up to 25% of people with WM have no symptoms at diagnosis.
+Often the disease is discovered when a routine blood test, done as part of a regular visit to the doctor, turns out to be abnormal.

 Over time, people may develop complications or a more progressive form of the disease.
 The symptoms of WM are mostly related to the effects of WM cells in the bone marrow and IgM protein in the blood.
 You may experience: